kjellalmgren/selma-sme/Selma SME.md

 	DONE: We have changed the naming convention regarding household members
 #### PersonalEconomies
 	TBD: Årlig inkomst från UC måste nog läggas till
+	DONE: yearOfEmployment has changed name

+#### CompanyEconomies
+	DONE: Added companyId to point to company

+#### Budgets mybe should be under CompanyEconomies as a array list